US Long Play albums | US Extended Play albums | US 45 rpm singles | US 78 rpm singles

 LSP-1884(e): First stereo (electronically reprocessed) edition with revised layout, released in February 1962.

-Rare 1962 "jagged stereo" edition, Indianapolis pressing (-1S/-1S), black RCA label with dog on top.
+Rare 1962 "jagged stereo" release, Indianapolis pressing (-1S/-1S), black RCA label with dog on top.

 LPM-1884 RE: 1962 revision with song titles on printed on the cover front.
 Early copies came with

-first edition records, but this layout was also used for second (11/63) and third (10/64) mono editions.
+first pressings, but this layout was also used for second (11/63) and third (10/64) mono pressings.

 the bottom, released in October 1964 and used until the introduction of the orange label, late 1968.